department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-05-oh-scheduling/conversation-guide.md

 **Schedule an appointment**

 Prompt: You have been doing physical therapy once a every few weeks and you need to schedule your next Physical Therapy appointment.
-Show me how you would do that.
+Show me how you would do that

 (NOTE: Do they prefer an express option, or the alternate?)